5201 N. O’Connor Boulevard, Suite 100, Irving, TX 75039

 Gloria is a proud Irving native.
 She graduated from Nimitz High School and received her bachelor’s degree in convergence journalism, with minors in Spanish and political science, from Southern Methodist University in Dallas.
 Gloria previously worked for The Dallas Morning News, where she spent three years as a weekend Metro reporter and editor of the Irving and Coppell edition of neighborsgo, the weekly community publication of the News.

 Gloria is an active volunteer in the Irving community.
-She serves on the city of Irving Museum Advisory Board, Board of Directors for La Buena Vida Youth Leadership Foundation and volunteers her time with the Irving Heritage Society, The Main Place and Irving Cares.
-Gloria lives in Irving with her husband, Ramses, and their dog Molly.
+She serves on the city of Irving Museum Advisory Board, and is on the Board of Directors for La Buena Vida Youth Leadership Foundation, The Main Place and Brighter Tomorrows and volunteers her time with the Irving Heritage Society.
+Gloria is proud to call Irving home.

 Executive Assistant to the President / CEO - Assistant Corporate Secretary - email@example.com